NUS-CG3207/labs/docs/manuals/01/lab_01.md

     ///

 For the assessment, you must be able to demonstrate everything you just did in front of your assessor.
 You must also understand every line of the sample assembly program, as you may be quizzed on what a particular line (or set of lines) does.

+Finally, dump the instruction and data memories into .hex files.
+Click the "Dump Memory" button in RARS to do this.
+We need to dump the "text" (instruction) and "data" sections, using the "Hexadecimal Text" option, and finally choosing to "Dump to File...".
+Keep these files in a safe place to use in the next task.

 ## Task 2: Basic HDL simulation and implementation [5 points]